awsdocs/amazon-rekognition-developer-guide/doc_source/API_ComparedFace.md

 # ComparedFace<a name="API_ComparedFace"></a>

-Provides face metadata for target image faces that are analysed by `CompareFaces` and `RecognizeCelebrities`\.
+Provides face metadata for target image faces that are analyzed by `CompareFaces` and `RecognizeCelebrities`\.

 ## Contents<a name="API_ComparedFace_Contents"></a>